marialysyuk/Google-Code-Jam/2021/Qualification/Reversort/README.md

 In the example above, the iterations cost 3, 1, and 2, in that order, for a total of 6.

 Given the initial list, compute the cost of executing Reversort on it.

+**Input**

+The first line of the input gives the number of test cases, T. T test cases follow.
+Each test case consists of 2 lines.
+The first line contains a single integer N, representing the number of elements in the input list.
+The second line contains N distinct integers L<sub>1</sub>, L<sub>2</sub>, ..., L<sub>N</sub>, representing the elements of the input list L, in order.